 2. Use clear, descriptive, easy-to-remember words

-Instead, use words that can be easily connected to your product or service, the mission your company stands for, and what customers can expect from your brand.
+Try using words that can be easily connected back to your product or service, the mission your company stands for, and what customers can expect from your brand.

 3. Make sure it’s unique

-The last issue you want to face is a trademark suit, so before setting your heart on a brand name, do some research to see whether other brands are already using it.
+The last thing you want to deal with is a lawsuit, so before setting your heart on a brand name, make sure another brand isn’t already using it.

-As you're considering brand names, check to see if the domain name is available.
-If your team has their heart set on a certain name, you may be able to purchase the rights to the domain from the owner, but find out if that's a possibility before finalizing the decision.
-No one wants domain97.com as part of their brand.
+If you get an exact match, there might still be some wiggle room though.
+For example, is the business in the same industry or location?
+Even if it isn’t, we still recommended tweaking your brand name (adding initials or locality, for example) to avoid confusion.Another note here: As you’re considering brand names, check to see if the domain name is available.
+If your team has their heart set on a certain name, you may be able to purchase the rights to the domain from the owner, but you’ll definitely want to find out if that’s a possibility before making your final decision.

 4. Skip the buzz words